indigo-dc/puppet-synergy/README.md

 ## Overview

-Set up [Synergy](https://launchpad.net/synergy-service) on an existing OpenStack instance.
+Set up and manage [Synergy](https://launchpad.net/synergy-service) on an existing OpenStack instance.